 - Students who wish to complete a minor are to contact the department offering the academic minor as early as possible in the program and fill out the appropriate agreement form.

 - A minor consists of 24 to 30 units.
-At least half of the units must be from upper-division courses (300- or 400-level), and at least half of the units must be taken at Cal Poly.
+At least half of the units must be from upper-division courses (300- or 400-level).
+For French, German, and Spanish language minors studying abroad, the residence requirement is reduced from 12 units (1/2 of the 24 required for these minors) to 8 units, 1/3 of the total.

 - Not more than one-third of the courses in a minor can be graded Credit/No Credit (CR/NC), except for courses which have mandatory CR/NC grading.